 PS It is usually best to adopt two cats from the same litter to decrease the isolation any one cat will feel.

 I recently took on the care of a 5-year-old neutered male cat whose human passed away.
 He is used to living in the city (we live in the country).
 From what I was told would go outside instead of using a litter box.
 He was greeted and harassed by my 7-month-old female.
 She followed him around and batted at him a few times.
 Later that day, I decided to let him out to go "potty".
 When we returned to the house, I called for him and he came running to us, although he seemed to like the outdoors.
 I did not see him the rest of the night, though I called and called to him!
-I put food and water out, but still did not see him the 1 1/2 days!
+I put food and water out, but still did not see him the 36 hours!
 My husband spotted him and told me that he ran into the barn.
-I went to the barn and saw him but he wouldn't come to me.
+I went to the barn and saw him but he would not come to me.
 I have continued to take food and water to the barn, but he still will not come near us.

 Thank you for taking in the kitty.
 Often forgotten when someone dies is the care of their loving animals.
 You are a kind person for opening your home to this creature.
 As for catching him, I recommend one of the following: